elbakerino/console-di-annotations/README.md

     - with caching static code analyzer for e.g. getting class names by directory (needed for auto-config)

 Install any other dependency for your project from [packagist](https://packagist.org/).

+## Todos

+There is not really more needed, you can write simple and efficient console apps.

+Some nice to haves would be:

+- [ ] print line, print success, print error helper functions
+- [ ] print in color helper functions
+- [ ] input handling helper functions
+- [ ] some middleware pipelines around commands
+    - [ ] time and performance middleware
+- [ ] logging with PSR logger (monolog) by default

 ### Downloads